IsaacNicholls1/vin-rouge/README.md

   - User Story: As a website visitor, I can search for wines, so that I can quickly find reviews and information on specific wines.
   - User Story: As a registered user, I can add wines to my favourites list, so that I can easily access my preferred wines later.
   - User Story: As a new visitor, I can register for an account, so that I can access personalised features and leave reviews.
+  - User Story: As a site admin, I want to implement an age confirmation feature to ensure compliance with legal drinking age regulations and protect underage visitors.

 <hr>
 <p><a href="#contents">Back To Top</a></p>